Rubiksman78/RenAI-Chat/README.md

 This project aims to create a fun interface to use conversational models in the form of a Visual Novel in Renpy.
 It's using multiple AI models:
-- [Pygmalion](https://huggingface.co/PygmalionAI) conversational AI based on GPT-J Finetuning
+- [Pygmalion](https://huggingface.co/PygmalionAI) conversational AI or other Huggingface models
 - [TTS Coqui-AI](https://github.com/coqui-ai/TTS) and [Tortoise-TTS](https://github.com/152334H/tortoise-tts-fast) for Text to Speech
 - [OpenAI Whisper](https://github.com/openai/whisper) with [microphone option](https://github.com/mallorbc/whisper_mic) for Speech to Text